 At the top you edit the traditional scene heading:

-- First you indicate if the scene is happening indoors (INT), outdours (EXT) or both (INTEXT)
+- First you indicate if the scene is happening indoors (INT), outdoors (EXT) or both (INTEXT).

 Next you can start writing the contents of the scene.
 A scene consists of a succession of elements.
 Each element can have one of the following types:

 - Action Span – An action performed by the character

 - Dialogue Span – Speech spoken by the character

 - Character – A character.
 Followed by Action Span or Dialogue Span